na-na-hi/renget/archive/99iee.md

 Exec.
 Center: Hall of Flame
 Established: 351 H
 ***
 >The youngest nation of all Aurorai, Stadt Des Feuers is located in a small island state off the coast of Cita Azur.
 The island they reside was all that was left of the old nation of Atlantis, banished to the depths as punishment for their crimes in The Great Aurorai War.
 Weather here is warm and balmy but not humid which the residents are thankful for due to the island in its current form having high above- sea levels.
+Dragons and phoenixes chiefly reside here in peace along with their followers, mostly Polarian natives.
 Aside from Coco, Kiara also appears as a unit as well as her Kiara's Fighter Phoenix squad; a small squad of phoenixes and fiery-hearted warriors in general under her name.

 #### Blancopolis